chomosuke/RayTracing-in-Unity/README.md

 When iterating through everything above and below the ray, I did it on a per square basis instead of per triangle.
 This is because most of the time if the ray goes through one of the triangle that form the square, it'll go through the other one as well and also frankly I just couldn't be bothered...

 I found a C++ implementation of the Moller-Trumbore intersection (apparently that's the best one we have) on wikipedia at https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm and I ported it to HLSL.

+Users will be given an option to switch between different settings for the water shader, one more graphically-intensive than the other.
+For the water setting without ray tracing, a standard Phong Illumination model was used to render the water, done by calculating the ambient component, diffuse component, and specular component.

 ## Bump Map :world_map: